 - Meet with the other team’s manager and communicate your issues and potential solutions.

-- Engage both teams (or representatives) to workshop the issues.
+- Bring both teams together to workshop the issues.
 Then discuss the potential solutions and come to an agreement.

 When teams start to work together to understand each others’ challenges, they start to recognise their part in the problem.
 This is the starting point for improving cross team collaboration.